omar-polo/gmid/README.md

         -v /path/to/docs:/var/gemini \
         gmid -c .../gmid.conf

-ellipses for brevity.
+(ellipses used for brevity)

 ### Local libretls

 This is **NOT** recommended, please try to port LibreSSL/LibreTLS to your distribution of choice or use docker instead.

-However, it's possible to link `gmid` to locally-installed libtls quite easily.
+However, it's possible to statically-link `gmid` to locally-installed libretls quite easily.
 (It's how I test gmid on Fedora, for instance)

 Let's say you have compiled and installed libretls in `$LIBRETLS`, then you can build `gmid` with